tinode/chat/docs/API.md

   secret: btoa("username:password"), // string, base64 encoded secret for the chosen
               // authentication scheme; to delete a scheme use a string with a single DEL
               // Unicode character "\u2421"; "token" and "basic" cannot be deleted
-  login: true, // boolean, use newly created account to authenticate current session, i.e.
+  login: true, // boolean, use the newly created account to authenticate current session,
-            // create account and immediately use it to login in.
+              // i.e. create account and immediately use it to login.
   tags: ["alice johnson",... ], // array of tags for user discovery; see 'fnd' topic for
               // details, optional (if missing, user will not be discoverable other than
               // by login)